 Sixteen bidirectional data lines (bit parallel) extend from the IOC in two groups.
 One group passes via a 16-bit buffer to wire wrap pins and normally is used for output signals from the CPU to customer designed circuits.
 The buffer provides TTL fanout capacity without overloading the IOC.
 The other group of data lines passes directly to wire wrap pins and normally is used for input signals from the customer circuit to the CPU.
-The input lines are designed to be driven by a single low-leakage TTL driver so that the IOC will not be overloaded.
+The input lines are designed to be driven by low-leakage, open-collector, TTL drivers.

-The Interface Designer's Reference Manual, (DGC no. 015-000031), provides information for the de igner of special interfaces.
+The Interface Designer's Reference Manual, (DGC no. 015-000031), provides information for the designer of special interfaces.
 Written chiefly to describe the I/O buses of Data General ECLIPSE and NOVA line computers, it contains detailed discussions about those I/O systems, and provides insight for the designer building special interfaces to them; since the IOC output signals emulate the the ECLIPSE and NOVA line I/O buses, the information in the interface manual will prove helpful to those designing microNOVA interfaces.